ryanmokeefe/project2-frontend/README.md

 * Upon edit - Name change ONLY: reload of component will send user back to the main list, as the name (and therefore url location) no longer exists.
 Fix so component reloads with new name. (possible fix: change to grab resource ID)

-* GarfieldMinusGarfield redirect not properly implemented yet...
+* GarfieldMinusGarfield redirect not implemented yet...